Inter-operable Machine Learning with Universal Representations

 NeXuS challenges this paradigm.
-Instead of treating AI models as independent silos, we introduce a new era of interoperability—one where models collaborate, build on each other’s knowledge, and become reusable building blocks for future innovation.
+Instead of treating AI models as independent silos, we introduce new paradigms and methods for inter-operability, where models collaborate, build on each other’s knowledge, and become reusable building blocks for future innovation.

 With the explosion of pretrained models and fine-tuned variants, most ML applications today do not require new training from scratch.
 Despite this, the dominant practice remains retraining and finetuning models over and over, wasting compute, energy, and resources.